Why Firewalls Aren't Enough to Combat Ransomware

 What enterprises need today is a cost-effective, easy-to-manage way to enforce micro-segmentation.
 In other words, they need a method to isolate compromised machines, networks and applications so they can't spread ransomware throughout the organization's IT environment.

-Workload-based segmentation points the way forward thanks to potential ease of use, scalability and affordability.
+Host-based segmentation points the way forward thanks to potential ease of use, scalability and affordability.
 Here's why.

 Three options for segmentation